-At present, one-half of organizations only capture early payment discounts some of the time and 16% never do.
+At present, one-half of organizations capture early payment discounts some of the time and 16% never do.
 Organizations greatly improve their chances of receiving these discounts when their procurement and AP teams are tightly aligned.
 There are four key areas where the duo can work together to improve working capital:

 - When negotiating, procurement needs to be informed of a realistic invoice lifecycle time by AP so that the discount is actually achievable.